-At the will and judgment of the class instructor, if a student accumulates an excessive number of unexcused absences, as defined in the course syllabus, the instructor can request a formal review of this behavior by the appropriate Class Dean in the Office of the Dean of Advising and Co-Curricular Programs.
+At the will and judgment of the class instructor, if a student accumulates an excessive number of unexcused absences, as defined in the course syllabus, the instructor can request a formal review of this behavior by the appropriate Class Dean in the Office of Advising and Co-Curricular Programs.
 During the review the Dean will meet with the student to assess the student's commitment to the course and to formulate a plan, if necessary, for addressing any underlying issues beyond the classroom.
 Based upon the outcome of this review, the Dean will normally include a formal warning to the student of possible mandatory withdrawal from the course if the unexcused absences continue.
 (In consultation with the instructor, this warning will normally specify the maximum number of additional unexcused absences before mandatory withdrawal.)
 The outcome of this review will be reported in writing to the instructor and student.
-The student also must meet with the instructor in order to reaffirm his/her commitment to the course.
-If the student continues to miss class in excess of the formal warning and without excuse, the instructor may notify the Dean of Advising and Co-Curricular Programs, prompting the student's mandatory withdrawal from the course, [Added 10-08, Rev. 2014]
+The student also must meet with the instructor in order to reaffirm the student's commitment to the course.
+If the student continues to miss class in excess of the formal warning and without excuse, the instructor may notify the Dean of Advising and Co-Curricular Programs, prompting the student's mandatory withdrawal from the course, [Added 10-08, Rev. 2014] [Revised by Provost at request of Interim Dean of Advising and Co-Curricular Programs]